Speech, Language, and Communication Milestones for Teens

 Even the ability to understand sarcasm and figurative language can be a challenge for teens who struggle with pragmatics.
 These aspects of language aren’t always so straightforward.
 And social rules apply to the world of texting as well, such as the time and frequency of sending messages.

-If you know what to say, but don’t know how or when to say it, or if you’re not always sure how to respond in conversation, your communication may not come across the way it’s intended!
+If you know what to say, but don’t know how or when to say it, your communication may not come across the way it’s intended!

 Think of social language as the “icing on the cake” of being a good communicator.
 If you know what to say, but don’t know how or when to say it, or if you’re not always sure how to respond to your conversation partner, your communication may not come across the way it’s intended!

 Speech therapy for social communication is extremely beneficial for high schoolers and teenagers struggling in this area.
-Strong social skills are needed in so many situations–meeting a new student or teacher at school, working on a group project, interacting during a music or sports practice, even dating.
+Strong social skills are needed in so many situations–making friends, meeting a new teacher at school, working on a group project, interacting during a music or sports practice, even dating.
 Teenagers may also be interviewing for jobs or college.
 Good social language skills will help them be confident and successful in all of these situations.

 Stuttering and fluency